agrifooddatacanada/OCA_package_standard/README.md

 #### Promotion of overlays to official OCA Specification:
 HCF maintains the official implementation the OCA specification.
 To become become part of the official OCA specification any overlay must go through the [official RFC process](https://github.com/the-human-colossus-foundation/oca-spec/blob/master/README.md).

+## Technical Implementation of an OCA Package
+Technical implementation of the OCA package is outside of the scope of the OCA Package governance body.
+Communities are expected to develop their own implementations.

 # OCA Package Design Requirements
 1. Required and Community overlays MUST follow OCA Package Overlay Documentation Requirements when they are included in an oca_package.